Taming-the-BEAST/FBD-tutorial/README.md

 \label{icyTree}
 \end{figure}

-Although the tree in Figure \ref{icyTree} (and also Figure \ref{figgeoscale}) looks awesome, the topology can be misleading for this particular analysis.
+Although the tree above looks awesome, the topology can be misleading for this particular analysis.
 Because we did not provide character data for our 14 fossil taxa, the tree topology does not adequately illustrate the degree of uncertainty in the phylogenetic relationships of the fossil lineages.
-\textbf{Without morphological data, the fossil lineages can attach to any lineage on the tree that is consistent with the monophyletic clades we specified and the fossil occurrence times with equal probability.
-Thus, the relationships shown here are not reliable as phylogenetic inferences.} However, if we provided morphological character data for these fossils, then many would consider this tree to be an adequate summary our MCMC sample of trees.
+Without morphological data, the fossil lineages can attach to any lineage on the tree that is consistent with the monophyletic clades we specified and the fossil occurrence times with equal probability.
+Thus, the relationships shown here are not reliable as phylogenetic inferences.
+However, if we provided morphological character data for these fossils, then many would consider this tree to be an adequate summary our MCMC sample of trees.

 Since the fossil taxa were used in this analysis to only inform the fossilized birth-death model, we can prune off all of the fossil lineages and plot the tree with the geological time scale.
 BEAUti has a few accessory applications that are for post-processing files from certain types of analyses.
-The first one we will use is called \mi{FullToExtantTreeConverter}.
-This program can be used to prune the fossil lineages off of the MCMC sample of trees (in file \cl{bearsTree.combined.trees}), then use TreeAnnotator to summarize the extant-only trees.
+The first one we will use is called **FullToExtantTreeConverter**.
+This program can be used to prune the fossil lineages off of the MCMC sample of trees (in file **bearsTree.combined.trees**), then use TreeAnnotator to summarize the extant-only trees.

-\begin{framed}
-Open BEAUti and launch the accessory apps in the file menu: \mi{File\textrightarrow Launch Apps}.

-This will open a window with a few applications, launch \mi{FullToExtantTreeConverter}.

-In the file specification window for \mi{Trees} provide the file called \cl{bearsTree.combined.trees}.

-And give the \mi{Output} file the name \cl{bearsTree.extant.trees}. %[Figure \ref{fullConverterScreen}]
+>Open BEAUti and launch the accessory apps via **File > Launch Apps**.
+This will open a window with a few applications, launch **FullToExtantTreeConverter**.
+In the file specification window for **Trees** provide the file called **bearsTree.combined.trees**.
+And give the **Output** file the name **bearsTree.extant.trees**.

-%\end{framed}
-%
 %\begin{figure}[h!]
 %\centering
 %\fbox{\includegraphics[width=3in]{figures/full_to_extant_converter.pdf}}
 %\caption{\small The options for \mi{FullToExtantTreeConverter}.}
 %\label{fullConverterScreen}
 %\end{figure}
-%
-%\begin{framed}
-Run TreeAnnotator on the file called \cl{bearsTree.extant.trees}, selecting the same options as you did for the file with complete trees (see Section \ref{treeannotatorSec}).

-Name the summary tree file \cl{bearsTree.extant\_summary.tre}
+>Run TreeAnnotator on the file called **bearsTree.extant.trees**, selecting the same options as you did for the file with complete trees.
+Name the summary tree file **bearsTree.extant\_summary.tre**.
-\end{framed}

-When the fossil lineages are removed, much of the information about the history of this group is lost (Figure \ref{figgeoscaleext}).
+When the fossil lineages are removed, much of the information about the history of this group is lost.
 However, alternative approaches for summarizing fossilized birth-death trees are currently under development.

 \begin{figure}[h!]
 \centering
 \fbox{\includegraphics[width=5.5in]{figures/geoscaled_bears_ext.pdf}}